 Let our roofing experts from Quality Assurance Roofing explain the different roof structures and the many ways they differ from each other.

 There’s a considerable chance your home is currently under a gable roof right now.
 This is, by far, the simplest and most common roof structure out there.
 Gable roofs are distinguishable by the large triangular area that’s formed underneath the highest point of a pitched roof.
 Homes with a simple rectangular floor plan will often have gables on the two ends of their walls.

 Unlike the flat triangular area of gable roofs, hip roofs will have an additional roofing panel at both ends, creating a somewhat square or rectangular-based pyramid.
 Hip roofs and gable roofs can be combined in a cross-hip or cross-gable design.
 These are more common in homes with an L-shaped floor plan.

 Flat roofs are pretty straightforward.
 There are no peaks, valleys, dormers or any other extra structure on a flat roof.
 Flat roofs are typically found on commercial and industrial buildings, but it’s not uncommon to see contemporary and modern-contemporary residential buildings use them as well.

 At Quality Assurance Roofing, we are your leading provider of professional roofing repair, maintenance, restoration and installation services.
-Call us at (479) 239-5469 for Arkansas, (417) 799-7889 for Missouri or toll-free at (800) 928-7026.
+Call us at (479) 279-8500.
 You may also fill out our online contact form to request a 100% free, no-obligation estimate.
-Our services are available in Lake Charles, LA, Springdale, AR, Branson, MO, and all surrounding areas.
+Our services are available in Branson West, MO, Rogers, AR, and all surrounding areas.